rachfop/takomo-docs/docs/stacks/stack-template-file.md

 ## Larger Template Files

 By default, the maximum size for a CloudFormation template file is **51,200 bytes**.
 Using larger template files, up to **460,800 bytes**, requires that they are uploaded to an S3 bucket before deployment.
-This S3 bucket, where the template files should be uploaded, is configured with the `templateBucket` property which is an object with two properties: `name` and `keyPrefix`.
-The former is required and used to specify the name of the bucket, and the latter is optional and specifies the object key prefix under which the templates should be uploaded.
+This S3 bucket, where the template files should be uploaded, is configured with the `templateBucket` property, an object with two properties: `name` and `keyPrefix`.
+The former is required and used to specify the bucket's name, and the latter is optional and specifies the object key prefix under which the templates should be uploaded.

 #### Examples: Defining the Template Bucket